m-r-hunt/m-r-hunt.github.io/_posts/2021-03-22-current-state-of-gamedev-2021.markdown

 ## Bonus Projects

 Creating a seperate category for a few things that didn't quite fit the above.
 These were short (a day or two at most) and fit in around other things I was doing.
-Doing this lightning fast projects and getting them out the door immediately works surprisingly well to clear my head.
+Doing these lightning fast projects and getting them out the door immediately works surprisingly well to clear my head.
 The trick is making sure they're really just self-contained one day kind of things.
 They're definitely worth mentioning here:

 * [The Bradford Hotel Heist](http://mechtoast.com/bradford-heist/The%20Bradford%20Hotel%20Heist.html) - A short IF puzzle game made in Twine based on a joke from an RP session with some friends.
 Silly but a little bit of fun hopefully.